New York City Patronizing a Prostitute Lawyer

-The most serious charges one can face for engaging the services of a prostitute is Patronizing a Person for Prostitution in the First Degree, pursuant to NYPL § 230.06.
+The most serious charge one can face for solicitation of a prostitute is Patronizing a Person for Prostitution in the First Degree, pursuant to NYPL § 230.06.
 There are two ways a person can be convicted under this particular statute: if the prosecutor can show that the prostitute was under 11 years old, or if the prostitute is under 13 years old and the defendant is at least 18 years old.
 This is a class D felony, punishable by up to seven years in prison.
 Depending on the charges against you, a New York City patronizing a prostitute lawyer could help you build the appropriate defense.

 Potential Collateral Consequences of Patronizing a Prostitute

 While the prospect of serving a significant period of time in jail is, and should be, ominous, frequently cases involving sex crimes result in the collateral consequences of a conviction being far more devastating than the time actually served.
 Having a criminal record already adds a significant degree of difficulty in obtaining a job or an education.
 Add to that potentially having a felony conviction and the burden gets heavier.
 If there is a sex crime on one’s record, employers and schools will often feel some sort of moral outrage at the defendant and may refuse to consider him or her for whatever position is being sought.
-If you have been charged with Patronizing a Person for Prostitution, you and your local attorney maya need to focus not just on the outcome of your case, but also what that outcome may mean for your future.
+If you have been charged with Patronizing a Person for Prostitution, you and your local attorney may need to focus not just on the outcome of your case, but also what that outcome may mean for your future.

 Can Repeat Offenses Lead to More Severe Consequences in New York City?

-While being arrested more than once for patronizing a prostitute in the third degree may result in increased fines and a higher potential for jail time, there are no specific guidelines under state law for increased criminal penalties in response to repeat misdemeanor offenses.
+While being arrested more than once for patronizing a sex worker in the third degree may result in increased fines and a higher potential for jail time, there are no specific guidelines under state law for increased criminal penalties in response to repeat misdemeanor offenses.
 However, the same cannot be said for felony offenses like second- and first-degree patronizing a prostitute.